YUGANPU/559Project/README.md

 ## For Features:

+1. Feature Binarization
-1. Calculate Discriminate Power of each feature
+2. Calculate Discriminate Power of each feature
-2. Implement PCA.
+3. Implement PCA.
 Observe the relation to Discriminate Power

 ## Reference System: